JyotinderSingh/Cerealib/README.md

 # Cerealib - A High Performance Serialization Library for Java

-Source code for a handcrafted automated serialization library for Java, written in Java.
+Source code for a handcrafted serialization library for Java, written in Java.